kavishmojidra/Amazon-WebApp-Project/README.md

 # Amazon-WebApp-Project
-Made an Amazon Website using HTML &amp; CSS.
+Made an Amazon Website using HTML, CSS, JS.